leozhangcs/leozhangcs.github.io/index.md

 - [Jan-26] I have joined the editorial team of IEEE Transactions on Cybernetics as an associate editor.
 Please submit your good works!

-- [Dec-25] Thrilled to share that I have been promoted to __Associate Professor__ at Griffith University!

-- [Dec-25] Our new work __Poisoning-based Link Inference Attacks Against Federated Graph Neural Networks__ has been accepted to the _26th Privacy Enhancing Technologies Symposium (PETS 2026)_!
-Congrats to Guizhen!

-- [Nov-25] Three of our works have been accepted to AAAI-26.
-Congrats to Lulu, Yuhang and Shuyu!

-- [Sep-25] Three of our works have been accepted to NeurIPS-25.
-Speical congratulations to Ziqi for his spotlight paper: __Vanish into Thin Air: Cross-prompt Universal Adversarial Attacks for SAM2__!

-- [Sep-25] I am honored to serve as a __Program Committee member__ for CCS-26 (Machine Learning and Security Track).
-Excited to review your outstanding work!

 <!--{::options parse_block_html="true" /}